kovidgoyal/calibre/manual/faq.rst

     * Constant Guard Protection by Xfinity causes crashes in |app|.
 You have to manually allow |app| in it or uninstall Constant Guard Protection.

+    * Spybot - Search & Destroy blocks |app| from accessing its temporary files breaking viewing and converting of books.

+    * You are using a Wacom branded USB mouse.
+There is an incompatibility between Wacom mice and the graphics toolkit |app| uses.
+Try using a non-Wacom mouse.

     * On some 64 bit versions of Windows there are security software/settings that prevent 64-bit |app| from working properly.
 If you are using the 64-bit